KittyCAD/modeling-app/README.md

 Devtools can be opened with the usual Cmd/Ctrl-Shift-I.

-To build, run `yarn electron:package`.
+To build, run `yarn tron:package`.

 ## Checking out commits / Bisecting